cfech/helm/README.md

                 - test-connection.yaml
 - chart.yaml # metadata of our chart
 - values.yaml # contains all the values that will be used in the templates, can be overridden or used to override defaults
-- .helmigore # specifies files you dont want included in your helm chart
+- .helmignore # specifies files you don't want included in your helm chart

 ## 34 Install The Chart ##